Call Ami at 415 840 6719

 All events and meetings at the facility are based on and designed around communal and individual needs and requirements.
 Marriage and Family Therapist (MFT) and Social Work interns and practicum students must be registered with the Board of Behavioral Sciences.
 Practicum students must comply with their school’s requirements and have completed a number of counseling-related courses.

 The internship is open to students in good standing enrolled in a M.A. in counseling psychology graduate programs.
-Applicants must have completed at least one year of graduate work and be certified by their department or school as ready to begin internship level training.

 Program Contact Information: